nagarajvrao/Postify/README.md

 - **APIClient**: Handles network requests and data fetching.
 - **PostService**: Provides functions to fetch posts and handle pagination.
-- **PostViewModel**: Manages the state and business logic for the post list and detail views.
+- **PostVM**: Manages the state and business logic for the post list and detail views.
 - **PostListView**: The main view displaying the list of posts.
 - **PostDetailView**: The view displaying detailed information about a selected post.
 - **PostRow**: A custom view representing a single post in the list.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests for any features, bug fixes, or enhancements.

 ## License